mdaydevelopment/charting-app/README.md

 # charting-app
-This is a charting application for a self-employed massage therapist.
+This is a charting application for my partner's massage therapy business.

 It is built on SQLite using JDBC.